CPI(M) bets on 'strong' rural connect to emerge triumphant in Bengal panchayat polls | Politics

 Sounding upbeat, CPI(M) central committee member Sujan Chakraborty said it has been connecting well with people in the hinterland with various initiatives.

-In the latter half of the last decade, the CPI(M) had to bite the dust in the wake of anti-land acquisition movements spearheaded by then opposition leader Mamata Banerjee, leading to a loss in around 50 per cent panchayat seats in 2008, emblematic of its impending 2011 rout in the assembly polls.
+In the latter half of the last decade, the CPI(M) had to bite the dust in the wake of anti-land acquisition movements spearheaded by then opposition leader Mamata Banerjee, leading to losses in a large number of panchayat seats in 2008, emblematic of its impending 2011 rout in the assembly polls.

 The party is working hard and determined to make a turnaround this time around, its leaders maintained.